wilson428/downcache/README.md

 The reason is so that, when you later make a call to `http://www.imdb.com/title/tt0068646/fullcredits`, `tt0068646` is a directory instead of a file in the cache system.
 Otherwise, the caching won't work.
 You can override this behavior by setting `noindex` to true in the options.

-#Rate limiting
+# Rate limiting

 If you invoke this module many times in a row, there is built-in rate limiting to prevent bad behavior.
 The default is not more than one call per 100 milliseconds, which you can adjust with the `limit` option.
 (Feel free to call `downcache()` as you would normally, and the rate limiter will store the calls until their turn comes up.)
 I recommend you set the rate limiting interval using `.set()` at the beginning of the program and leave it at that value for the duration of the execution.
 Changing it midstream should not cause an interruption, but it can create some confusing race conditions.

-#To Do
+# To Do

 + Allow for optional "should I cache?" logic so as to ignore certain types of responses you don't want (say, those that are under 1KB, indicating an error)
 + Allow for cache expiration
 + Return a better response when called from cache
 + Make caching identical to `wget` for pre-caching

-#Changes
+# Change Log

 **v0.1.0**
 Updated dependencies and accepted PR #5